2025 NAIA men's basketball tournament

 The 2025 NAIA men's basketball tournament was a tournament held by the NAIA to determine the national champion of men's college basketball among its member programs in the United States and Canada, culminating the 2024–25 NAIA men's basketball season.

 The tournament finals were played at the Municipal Auditorium in Kansas City, Missouri, from March 20–25, 2025.

 The College of Idaho won the title, its second in three years and third overall.

 Qualification

-The tournament will feature sixty-four teams in a simple single-elimination format.
-The first two preliminary rounds will be played on regional campus sites on March 14–15, and all subsequent rounds will be played from March 20–25 at the predetermined final tournament site in Kansas City.
+The tournament featured sixty-four teams in a simple single-elimination format.
+The first two preliminary rounds were played on regional campus sites on March 14–15, and all subsequent rounds were played from March 20–25 at the predetermined final tournament site in Kansas City.